Van Halen photo book

 within the next year, and Activision is in serious discussions with Van

-Halen about showcasing that band in Guitar Hero as well
+Halen about showcasing that band in Guitar Hero as well, people familiar

 with the matter say.